playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 <iframe data-frame-title="React Basic useReducer - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-basic-use-reducer-85?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

-Here, whenever `dispatch` is called, it will run the `reducer` with no arguments for `action`, and React will automatically pass `state` for us.
+Whenever `dispatch` is called, it will run the `reducer` with no arguments for `action`, and React will automatically pass `state` for us.
 Then, when we `return` inside of the reducer, React will automatically keep track of the returned value as the new `state` value.

 However, this isn't particularly useful and seems like more boilerplate than needed for what's effectively a simple `useState`.
 To make `useReducer` more worthwhile, we need to add more actions.

-For example, we'll have an `increment` and `decrement` action that will respectively add one and remove one from the `state`.
+For example, we'll have an `increment` and `decrement` action that will add one and remove one from the `state`, respectively.

 ```jsx
 const initialState = { count: 0 };